ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/compute-design.md

 ## Cluster Types
 {: #cluster-types}

-There are two methods of deploying storage clusters for OpenShift Continer pLatform, each with its advantages and disadvantages, select the one that meets your performance, operational management and cost requirements.
+There are two methods of deploying storage clusters for {{site.data.keyword.openshiftlong_notm}}, each with its advantages and disadvantages, select the one that meets your performance, operational management and cost requirements.

 ### Hyperconverged
 {: #hyperconverged}